grafana/agent/docs/sources/flow/setup/start-agent.md

 ### View Grafana Agent logs on Linux

-To view the Grafana Agent log files, run the following command in a terminal:
+To view the Grafana Agent log files, run the following command in a terminal window:

 ```shell
 sudo journalctl -u grafana-agent-flow